aws-samples/aws-reinvent2018-keeping-secrets/README.md

     aws-cloudhsm>changePswd PRECO admin <NewPassword>
     aws-cloudhsm>quit
 ```
 - Now you have an active CloudHSM Cluster and ready to use.
 Please check AWS CloudHSM Console to verify the state of the cluster.
+It might takes couple of minutes to be changed from "Initialized" to "Active" State.

 ### 9. SSL Offloading
 - Browse to **"http://"** followed by the fully-qualified domain name you entered when you built the WordPress CloudFormation stack.
 You should see the default WordPress site.
 - Browse to **"https://"** followed by the fully-qualified domain name you entered when you built the WordPress CloudFormation stack.
 You should see a warning page because of the the untrusted certificate created by LetsEncrypt Staging.
-- Run the following OpenSSL command to check the current staging certificate
+- Run the following OpenSSL command to check the current staging certificate:
 ```
-$ openssl s_client -connect wp.aws-keeping-secrets.com:443
+$ openssl s_client -connect <YOUR_FQDN>:443
 ```
 - [SSL_Offloading_to_CloudHSM.md](https://github.com/aws-samples/aws-reinvent2018-keeping-secrets/blob/master/SSL_Offloading_to_CloudHSM.md) is step by step guide supported by linux commands to migrated from LetsEncrypt staging/untrusted certificate to Trusted Certificate with Private key stored on AWS CloudHSM.